panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 4.3 Static methods

 The static methods are functions attached directly to the class.
-They hold logic related to the class, rather than the instance of the class.
+They hold logic related to the class, rather than to the instance of the class.

 To create a static method use the special keyword `static` followed by a regular method syntax: `static myStaticMethod() { ... }`.